Vyral/scott-hoffman/_posts/2021-11-04-understanding-the-different-listing-statuses.md

 ---
 layout: post
-title: 3 Ways To Buy at Sell at the Same Time
+title: 3 Ways To Buy and Sell at the Same Time
 date: 2021-11-04 00:25:00
 tags:
     - Real Estate